koalup/docker-oracle-ee-12c/README.md

 docker exec -it my_oracle_db /bin/bash
 ```
 ### How-To: Volumes
 Docker allows you to overlay volumes on top of a container, which replaces the contents of the container with the contents of the volumes.
-One benefit of this with respect to this image is data separation, ie, you can have your database files separate from the container, which allows you to remove and create a new container without losing your data.
-Another benefit is that the database files appear as normal files on the Docker host, which is helpful for backups.
+One benefit of this is data separation, ie, you can have your database files separate from the container, which allows you to remove and create containers without losing your data.
+Another benefit is that the volume files appear as normal files on the Docker host, which is helpful for backups.

-Start with creating a volume container named my_oracle_db_data which will house our the database files.
-The following command creates a non-running container and copies the contents of /u01/app/oracle/oradata and /u01/app/oracle/fast_recovery_area to a couple of volumes.
+Start with creating an inactive volume container named my_oracle_db_data which will house the database files.
+The following command creates an inactive container and copies the contents of /u01/app/oracle/oradata, /u01/app/oracle/fast_recovery_area, and /u01/app/oracle/product/12.1.0.2/dbhome_1/db to Docker volumes.
 ```
 docker create --name my_oracle_db_data \
 	-v /u01/app/oracle/oradata \